-I am an Assistant Professor of Economics at UCLA.
-I am also a research affiliate of the Human Capital and Economic Opportunity Global Working Group (HCEO).
-My research interests are policy evaluation, causality and applied econometrics.
-A constant theme in my research is the identification, estimation and inference of causal effects.
-More recently, I have studied how to apply revealed preference analysis to enhance causal inference on social experiments.
-I have studied a range of social experiments including the Perry Pre-school Intervention, High/Scope Comparison Study, Abecedarian Project, Nurse-Family Partnership, Primeira Infancia Melhor (in Brazil), Oportunidades (Mexico), Moving to Opportunity (MTO).
+I am an Assistant Professor of Economics at UCLA and a research affiliate of the Human Capital and Economic Opportunity Global Working Group (HCEO) and NBER.
+My research interests include policy evaluation, causality, and applied econometrics.
+A common theme in my work is the identification, estimation, and inference of causal effects.
+Recently, I have focused on using revealed preference analysis to improve causal inference in social experiments.
+I have examined various social experiments, including the Perry Pre-school Intervention, High/Scope Comparison Study, Abecedarian Project, Nurse-Family Partnership, Jamaican Intervention, Program Primeira Infancia Melhor in Brazil, Oportunidades in Mexico, and Moving to Opportunity.

 Submitted and R&R Papers

 Effect of the Jamaica Early Childhood Stimulation Intervention early childhood stimulation on schooling and labor market outcomes at age 31

 (with Susan Chang-Lopez, Sally Grantham-McGregor, Paul Gertler, James Heckman, Amika Wright, Christel Vermeersch, and Susan Walker, 2022 )